 Is organizing a challenge for you?
+Do you wonder how to organize your life?
+How to declutter your life?
 I know it can be for me—especially with a kid.
 It always feels like I have the best of intentions, but my follow-through is lacking.
-Let’s explore some organizing tips that we can try together!
+Let’s explore some how to organize tips that we can try together!

-Don’t go it alone: It doesn’t matter how organized you are as an individual.
+It doesn’t matter how organized you are as an individual.
 When you’re living in a house with other people, you can’t be responsible for cleaning up after everyone.
 Enlist your kids’ help when it comes to keeping their things organized.
+Yes, make them get organized!
+If they want to know how to get organized, teach them.
 There are some great tips here.

 And you know, there’s more to organizing than find a place for our stuff and keeping it there, like…